JUMP TO A TOPIC

 Georgia-Pacific Creates Asbestos Trust Fund

-Georgia-Pacific created Bestwall LLC to absorb legal liabilities.
-Bestwall refers to the former wallboard and joint compound (drywall) manufacturer Bestwall-Gypsum, which Georgia-Pacific purchased in 1965.
+Georgia-Pacific created Bestwall LLC to absorb legal liabilities from tens of thousands of asbestos-related lawsuits.
+Bestwall refers to the former wallboard, joint compound, and drywall manufacturer Bestwall-Gypsum, which Georgia-Pacific purchased in 1965.
 Bestwall filed for Chapter 11 bankruptcy in 2017.
 The company sold a range of products with asbestos in them:

 OI-Glass Creates Asbestos Trust Fund

-In 2022, OI-Glass based in Ohio opened a $610 million asbestos trust fund.
-O-I Glass created Paddock Enterprises as a spinoff subsidiary company to absorb legal claims tied to exposing people to asbestos.
+In 2022, OI-Glass, based in Ohio, established a $610 million asbestos trust fund.
+O-I Glass created Paddock Enterprises as a spinoff subsidiary company to absorb legal claims by people diagnosed with an asbestos disease.

 O-I Glass is one of the top producers of glass bottles, jars and other products.
 Paddock Enterprises began the Chapter 11 bankruptcy process in 2020 to escape future asbestos lawsuits.

-In the 1940s and 1950s, then called Owens-Illinois Inc., the company produced an asbestos insulation product branded as Kaylo.
+In the 1940s and 1950s, then called Owens-Illinois Inc., the company produced Kaylo, an asbestos insulation product.
 The asbestos-containing material was primarily used as pipe covering and block insulation.
-Owens-Illinois stopped production of Kaylo in 1958.
-Since then, and even through renaming to O-I Glass, the parent company has faced approximately 400,000 asbestos legal claims.
+Owens-Illinois sold off the Kaylo production line in 1958.
+Since then, the parent company has faced approximately 400,000 asbestos legal claims.

 Top Asbestos Companies With Trust Funds